realchrisparker/LogosMessenger/README.md

 **Secure Chat for Business Professionals**

-Logos Messenger is a next-generation, end-to-end encrypted chat application designed for business professionals, investors, and family offices.
+Logos Messenger is a next-generation, end-to-end encrypted chat application sample.
 Inspired by the biblical concept of “Logos” — meaning *The Word* — the app delivers a trusted, secure, and modern communication experience built on Azure Cloud technologies.

 ---